rickyHong/Vocab-Expansion-LLAMA-Wiki/SFT-script.md

 Configuration:

 * If you want to continue training the LoRA weight of the Chinese-Alpaca model:
-  - `model_name_or_path`: The original LLaMA model in HF format (if continue training non-Plus model), **or** the Chinese-LLaMA model (in HF format) which has been merged with the Chinese-LLaMA-Plus-LoRA weight （if continue training Plus model）
+  - `--model_name_or_path`: The original LLaMA model in HF format (if continue training non-Plus model), **or** the Chinese-LLaMA model (in HF format) which has been merged with the Chinese-LLaMA-Plus-LoRA weight （if continue training Plus model）
-  - `peft_path`: Location of the Chinese-Alpaca-LoRA weight and config
+  - `--peft_path`: Location of the Chinese-Alpaca-LoRA weight and config

   * No need to specify `--lora_rank`, `--lora_alpha`, `--lora_dropout`, `--trainable` and `--modules_to_save`